Groundhog: Diet

 Mostly herbivorous, groundhogs eat primarily wild grasses and other vegetation, including berries, bark, leaves, and agricultural crops, when available.
 In early spring, dandelion and coltsfoot are important groundhog food items.
 Some additional foods include sheep sorrel, timothy-grass, buttercup, persicaria, agrimony, red and black raspberries, mulberries, buckwheat, plantain, wild lettuce, alfalfa, and all varieties of clover.
 Groundhogs also occasionally eat small animals, such as grubs, grasshoppers, snails, and even bird eggs and baby birds, but are not as omnivorous as many other Sciuridae.

 An adult groundhog can eat more than 1 lb of vegetation daily.
 In early June, woodchucks' metabolism slows, and while their food intake decreases, their weight increases by as much as 100% as they produce fat deposits to sustain them during hibernation and late winter.
 Instead of storing food, groundhogs stuff themselves to survive the winter without eating.
-Thought not to drink water, groundhogs are reported to obtain needed liquids from the juices of edible plants, aided by their sprinkling with rain or dew.
+Groundhogs are reported to obtain needed liquids from the juices of edible plants, aided by their sprinkling with rain or dew.

+Groundhog drinking water from a bird bath in Swarthmore PA, USA.